General Atomics MQ-9 Reaper: Testbed and upgrades

 In June 2015, a study by the USAF's Scientific Advisory Board identified several improvements for operating the Reaper in contested airspace; adding readily available sensors, weapons, and threat detection and countermeasures could increase situational awareness and enable riskier deployments.
 Suggestions included a radar warning receiver (RWR) to know when it's being targeted, air-to-air and miniature air-to-ground weapons, manned-unmanned teaming, multi-UAV control, automatic take-offs and landings, and precision navigation and timing systems to fly in GPS-denied areas.
 Another idea was redesigned ground control stations with user-friendly video game-like controllers and touchscreen maps to access data without overwhelming operators.

 In October 2015, Air Force Deputy Chief of Staff for ISR Robert Otto suggested redesigning the MQ-9's GCS to be operated by one person for most missions rather than two (to fly and work the sensors) to simplify operations and reduce manpower requirements by hundreds of sensor operators.
 Introducing an auto-land capability would also reduce the Reaper's manpower requirements to staff launch and recovery teams.
 Automatic take-off and landing capabilities are already present in the RQ-4 Global Hawk and MQ-1C Gray Eagle, and are planned to be provided to the MQ-9 in 2017.

 The Air Force requires the manually loaded Reaper to operate from a runway at least 5000 ft long, but automated take-offs and landings would enable it to operate from a 3000 ft runway.

 In April 2017, an MQ-9 Block 5 flew with a Raytheon ALR-69A RWR in its payload pod to demonstrate the aircraft's ability to conduct missions in the proximity of threat radars and air defenses, the first time this capability was demonstrated on a remotely piloted aircraft.
-In September 2020, a Reaper was flown carrying two Hellfire missiles on each of the stations previously reserved for 500 lb bombs or fuel tanks.
+In September 2020, a Reaper was flown carrying two Hellfire missiles on each of the stations previously reserved for 227 kg (500 lb) bombs or fuel tanks.
 A software upgrade doubled the aircraft's capacity to eight missiles.

 The Pentagon wants to upgrade the MQ-9 Reaper with directed-energy weapons such as low-powered laser and high-powered microwave beams.
 A high-field optical module to act on the human nervous system is also under consideration.